 First it’s a day that starts with no complaining!
 And how could it when Anne and Tyler’s two sons, Nelson and Levi, are gearing up for day of riding?!

 Of course the first stop they make is at Frontside Coffee Roasters, where Tyler and his wife, Anne grab a fresh maple latte, and breakfast sandwiches for the whole crew to keep them fueled for a day of fun.

 After a morning of riding, the Ray family might find themselves at a local swimming hole to cool off, and of course, all trails end at Trails End Ice Cream, where the cones are SO BIG!
 This ice cream shop - with two locations, a shop in Intervale by the Scenic Vista, and a kiosk in Settlers Green- has been serving up cones for avid outdoor recreators for over 20 years.
 They know that even if you order a kiddie cone or large frappe, the only way to go is with sky-high scoops!

 Within their scope of work, they regularly fundraise for both of their non-profits, Granite Outdoor Alliance, and Granite Backcountry Alliance.
 They also support the MWV Housing Coalition - because where there is economy, there also needs to be workers.
 This coalition works to ensure that Mt.
 Washington Valley residents have access to an adequate supply of affordable rental and sale housing.

+Having regular access to the outdoors made Tyler and Anne realize that life behind a desk - especially on a powder day - just wouldn’t work for them.
 We all have to work, but we all need to play too.
 Mt.
 Washington Valley, NH is proof that you can live a high quality life in a rural setting.
 There is opportunity here, to be able to do what you love inside and out of the office.

 With that, Ray found opportunity in what he loved the most, and founded Backyard Concept, LLC.
 He became his own boss with a hybrid of a company that envelops a law office, consulting agency and a non-profit management firm.
 Most notably under that umbrella lives the non-profit Granite Outdoor Alliance, which addresses New Hampshire’s need for responsible land conservation and smart infrastructure development, as a way to support its thriving outdoor economy.